AdvicSaha443/Discord-Py-Bot-Part-1/README.md

 this bot is coded by me only btw

-or if you want your own discord bot contact me on discord - AdvicSaha#4896
+if you want your own discord bot contact me on discord - AdvicSaha#4896